-- 5) a completed Air Barrier and Insulation Inspection Component Criteria checklist (Table R402.4.1.1 of the 2017 Florida Building Code, Energy Conservation one page); - 6) a completed Envelope Leakage Test Report (usually one page) Section R402.4 or R402.4.1.2 exceptions may apply; and - 7) a completed R402-2017 Duct Leakage Test Report (usually one page), unless all duct work and air handler units are located with the building thermal envelope.
+- 5) a completed Air Barrier and Insulation Inspection Component Criteria checklist (Table R402.4.1.1 of the 2017 Florida Building Code, Energy Conservation one page); - 6) a completed Form 2017 Envelope Leakage Test Report (usually one page).
+Section R402.4 or R402.4.1.2 exceptions may apply.
+See Appendix R-11 in this Manual; and

+7) a completed Form 2017 Duct Leakage Test Report (usually one page), unless all duct work and air handler units are located with the building thermal envelope.
+See Appendix R-12 in this Manual.